Elasticity bounds from Effective Field Theory: From Goldstones to stress-strain curves

+with $X$ and $Z$ defined in terms of the scalar fields matrix\footnote{We retain the curved spacetime metric $g_{\mu\nu}$ only to make it clear how the energy-momentum tensor arises from this action.
+In practice we shall always work on the Minkowski background $\eta_{\mu\nu} = \textrm{diag}\,(-1,+1,+1)$.} $\mathcal I^{IJ}= g^{\mu\nu}\partial_\mu\phi^I\partial_\nu\phi^J$ as $ X =\mathrm{tr }\, \big(\mathcal I^{IJ} \big) \,, \, Z = \det \big(\mathcal I^{IJ} \big)$.
 The function $V(X,Z)$ is `free' and its form depends on the solid.
 In this language, the phonons $\pi^I$ are identified as the small excitations around the equilibrium configuration defined through $\phi^I= {\phi}^I_{\text{eq}} +\pi^I$.
 Plugging this decomposition into \eqref{action} one can find the phonon kinetic terms and their self-interactions $(\partial\pi)^n$.
 The leading phonon effective operators are determined by a few {\it Wilson coefficients} that are related to the lowest derivatives of $V$ evaluated on the equilibrium configuration, see \cite{Endlich:2010hf} for details.
 (Analogous results can be found in \cite{Greiter:1989qb} for superconductors.)
-The effective action \eqref{action} also encodes the response to finite (large) deformations, and for that find the global form of $V(X,Z)$ is needed.
+The effective action \eqref{action} also encodes the response to finite (large) deformations, and for that the global form of $V(X,Z)$ is needed.